 A common infection of the toes is fungal infections.
 The infections can affect the toenails or nail bed.
 They can cause the toenail to darken in color or the nails to come off.
 Lack of proper care of these infections can also lead to a secondary bacterial infection.

-Our podiatry clinics are located in Miami and Hollywood.
+Our podiatry clinics are located in Miami and Hallendale.
 We tend to any problems of the lower legs to improve the quality of life of our patients.
 Our podiatrist is highly qualified with years of training and experience to give our patients the results they seek.